dhdonaldha1/project-2-client/README.md

 <a href="https://git.generalassemb.ly/ga-wdi-boston/full-stack-project/blob/master/requirements.md">Requirements</a>

 ## Planning Story
 First I tested the user curl scripts and create, update and destroy curl scripts to see if it shows owner and anime id.
 Next I set up the user sign in, sign up, sign out and change password in the index.html.
 After was to add functionality using the API created.
+The process to add, view, update and delete anime had a similar setup.
+Once I got was able to view the animes added in the console by console logging the data I needed a way to print it in html on the site.
+This way the user is able to grab the ID of the anime and use it to delete or update the data.
+With the main functionalities completed and bug fixed, last was to remove console data and hide/show correct feedback messages to user at the correct time when signing in and out multiple times without refreshing.

 ### User Stories